 How do I change the way the time or date looks?

 Here is a list of the codes that control how the date and time appear.
 You can get this list by clicking "Format help" from the options.

 None of the codes do what I want.

 Check the additional codes listed above to see if what you want is already available.
-If it isn't, contact me and tell me what you're looking for.

 How do I display the sunrise or sunset time on the clock?

 Displaying the sunrise or sunset time is not currently supported.
 If sunrise information is available for the selected timezone, the clock can dim the color of the clock when it is night time.
 Support for displaying the sunrise and sunset times themselves will be coming in a future version.